Our Co-Chair of Governors is Mrs Janet Probert. She is a Co-opted Governor.

 Debbie is a firm advocate of collaboration with colleagues and is an active member of the Swaledale Alliance where she has supported schools with effective use of Pupil Premium.

 Debbie is very active and loves sport.
 She is a firm believer that the benefits of physical activity can support positive mental health and academic achievement.
 She has utilised her expertise in Physical Education to deliver training to teachers in Durham LA and is part of North Yorkshire Sport Headteacher forum.
 She is currently leading the development of Drumba throughout the schools and into the wider community.

 Mr Ian Walton is a Co-opted Foundation Governor and Vice Chair of Curriculum.

 Ian Walton is a member of Forcett PCC and joined Eppleby Forcett governing body pre-Federation.
 He has lived in the area for 13 years.

 He retired from the health service 10 years ago, and now his main interest is bereavement support: he is a member of Cruse Bereavement Care.

-Mr Fraser Brown is a Co-opted Governor.
+Mr Fraser Brown is a Co-opted Governor and Chair of Resources.